-Mix your solid oils with the liquid oils in your crockpot.
+- Mix your solid oils with the liquid oils in your crockpot.

-Gently, gently, gently, add the lye to the oils.
+- Gently, gently, gently, add the lye to the oils.
 Please make sure to use the protective equipment, as splashes can and do occur!
 Then, stir the oils and lye water together.

 - You can stir with a spoon to get to “trace”, but I much prefer at this point to use a stick blender for 5 minutes.
 Trace is achieved when the mixture begins to resemble custard and falls back in waves.

 - While it is “cooking”, prepare your molds.
 I use an old drawer organizer I found at the thrift store for $.50.
-I line it with parchment paper and grease it with some coconut oil.
+Line it with parchment paper and grease it with some coconut oil.